 HSZ China Fund is an investment fund under Swiss law of the category "Other Funds for Traditional Investments" and established under the Swiss Collective Investment Schemes Act ("CISA", the "Act") of June 23, 2006.
 The fund contract was set up by Falcon Fund Management (Schweiz) AG in its capacity as the former fund management company, and submitted with the approval of Falcon Private Bank Ltd. as the former custodian bank of the former Swiss Federal Banking Commission (now the Swiss Financial Market Supervisory Authority FINMA), having been approved by this authority for the first time on August 2, 2006.
 The fund management function was transferred to Schweizerische Gesellschaft für Kapitalanlagen SGK AG, Zurich, and the custodian bank function to Clariden Leu AG, Zurich as at April 1, 2011.
 With effect from July 6, 2012, Schweizerische Gesellschaft für Kapitalanlagen SGK AG, Zurich, as former fund management company, merged with Credit Suisse Funds AG, Zurich, through a merger by absorption as defined in the Swiss Merger Act.
 Schweizerische Gesellschaft für Kapitalanlagen SGK AG, Zurich, was dissolved at that point, and all rights and obligations were passed by law (by way of universal succession) to Credit Suisse Funds AG, Zurich.
 Credit Suisse Funds AG, Zurich, has therefore exercised the function of fund management company since July 6, 2012.
-Credit Suisse AG, Zurich was the custodian bank of the investment fund from April 2, 2012 to November 19, 2016, while Credit Suisse (Switzerland) Ltd., Zurich was custodian bank of the investment fund from November 20, 2016 to November 29, 2017.
+Credit Suisse AG, Zurich was the custodian bank of the investment fund from April 2, 2012 to November 19.
+2016, while Credit Suisse (Switzerland) Ltd., Zurich was custodian bank of the investment fund from November 20, 2016 to November 29, 2017.
 With the approval of FINMA, a change of custodian bank took effect for the investment fund as at November 30, 2017, namely the replacement of Credit Suisse (Switzerland) Ltd. by UBS Switzerland AG, Zurich.
+The fund management function was transferred to FundPartner Solutions (Suisse) SA, Geneva, and the custodian bank function to Banque Pictet & Cie SA, Geneva, as at January 3, 2022.

 The investment fund is based upon a collective investment agreement (fund contract) whereby the fund management company undertakes to provide the investor with a stake in the fund in proportion to the fund units acquired by said investor, and to manage the fund at its own discretion and for its own account in accordance with the provisions of the law and the fund contract.
 The custodian bank is party to the fund contract in accordance with the tasks conferred upon it by law and the fund contract.
 In accordance with the fund contract, the fund management company is entitled to establish, liquidate or merge unit classes at any time, subject to the consent of the custodian bank and the approval of the supervisory authority.